jfilter/clean-text/README.md

 from cleantext import clean

 clean("some input",
     fix_unicode=True,               # fix various unicode errors
     to_ascii=True,                  # transliterate to closest ASCII representation lower=True,                     # lowercase text
-    no_line_breaks=False, # fully strip linebreaks
-    no_urls=False, # replace all URLs with a special token no_emails=False, # replace all email addresses with a special token no_phone_numbers=False, # replace all phone numbers with a special token no_numbers=False, # replace all numbers with a special token no_digits=False, # replace all digits with a special token no_currency_symbols=False, # replace all currency symbols with a special token no_punct=False, # fully remove punctuation
+    no_line_breaks=False,           # fully strip line breaks as opposed to only normalizing them no_urls=False,                  # replace all URLs with a special token no_emails=False,                # replace all email addresses with a special token no_phone_numbers=False,         # replace all phone numbers with a special token no_numbers=False,               # replace all numbers with a special token no_digits=False,                # replace all digits with a special token no_currency_symbols=False,      # replace all currency symbols with a special token no_punct=False,                 # fully remove punctuation
     replace_with_url="<URL>",
     replace_with_email="<EMAIL>",
     replace_with_phone_number="<PHONE>",
     replace_with_number="<NUMBER>",
     replace_with_digit="0",
     replace_with_currency_symbol="<CUR>",
-    lang="en" # change to 'de' for German special handling )
+    lang="en"                       # set to 'de' for German special handling )
 ```

 Carefully choose the arguments that fit your task.
 The default parameters are listed above.
 Whitespace is always normalized.

 You may also only use specific functions for cleaning.
 For this, take a look at the [source code](https://github.com/jfilter/clean-text/blob/master/cleantext/clean.py).

+So far, only English and German are fully supported.
+It should work for the majority of Western languages.
+If you need some special handling for you language, feel free to contribute. 🙃

 ## Development